Italy · audience itinerary

 Insider tips

-- ◆Learn a few basic Italian phrases; while English is spoken in tourist areas, effort is always appreciated.
+- ◆Learn a few basic Italian phrases; it's always appreciated.

 Packing highlights